 How to create a growth mindset organisation for success

-More and more organisations we work with, like Spotify, are realising that a growth mindset is essential for developing innovative, resilient and successful businesses.
-Increasingly, other companies are also focusing their attention on mindset at recruitment stage, recognising that people who are enthusiastic, willing to fail and open to learning and improving through such failures make great employees.
+More and more of the organisations that PCG works with are realising that a growth mindset is essential for developing innovative, resilient and successful businesses.
+Increasingly, companies are also focusing their attention on mindset at recruitment stage, recognising that people who are enthusiastic, willing to fail and open to learning and improving through such failures make great employees.
 In Part 1 of our series on creating growth mindset organisations, we look at why so many companies are turning their attention to organisational growth mindset.

 The power of beliefs